 Out in Front LGBTQIA+ & Ally College Conference

-Join us on Saturday February 21st, 2015 at Vanderbilt University for OUT in Front, the sixth annual LGBTQIA+ and Ally College Conference.
+Join us on Saturday February 27th, 2016 at Vanderbilt University for OUT in Front, the seventh annual LGBTQIA+ and Ally College Conference.
 Meet peers from across the state to share resources, develop leadership skills, and foster a strong community of LGBTQIA+ and allied student leaders.

 OUT in Front is open to any currently enrolled undergraduate and graduate students at a two- or four- year institution and folks enrolled in both traditional and trade school programs.
 The conference is free to attend.

 The mission of OUT in Front is to engage students, faculty, and staff from across the region in issues relevant to the LGBTQIA+ community and society at large.
 Each year, the conference strives to connect both individuals and communities with resources that will help to enrich the lives of LGBTQIA+ and Allies in the South/Southeast.
 OUT in Front strives to enhance leadership development for LGBTQIA+ and allied students.

 The purpose of OUT in Front is CLEAR: